-We will not be ignored.
+We will not let them ignore you.
 And we will make your voice heard.

-More can be written.
-More could be said.
+We could write more on this.
+And we could say more about it.
 But hopefully this brief discussion has been useful for you.

 It’s stressful to call police for help, only to have them take over your life.
 They and their lawyers turn into an enemy that threatens to ruin you and your family.